-Parents and kids are bracing for a likely fall-stint of distance learning and homeschooling as many schools forgo in-person classes, while computer manufacturers continue to deal with supply chain disruptions from the coronavirus pandemic.
+Parents and kids are bracing for a likely fall-stint of distance learning and homeschooling as many schools forgo in-person classes, while computer and device manufacturers continue to deal with supply chain disruptions from the coronavirus pandemic.

 It’s been a maddening search so far: Computers that once sold for $250 are fetching $600.
 Costco’s tremendous $350 deal for an HP 14″ Laptop with really solid specs was sold out for weeks before it expired.
 Other deals come and go within hours.

 I had been hoping to find a decent budget student computer for about $250, but the ship seems to have sailed on the deals for ultra-cheap-yet-speedy-and-well-equipped laptops that were frequently available in the Before Time.

 How much should you expect to spend on a student laptop for distance learning?

 Realistically, I’ve come to the conclusion that, if you can afford it, you should expect to pay $300-$550 for a Windows-based student laptop for distance learning that can handle Zoom calls and online classroom platforms and won’t frustrate you or your kids.
 You can likely find a decent Chromebook for between $150-$300, while an Android-based tablet should run between $75-$250.
 The lower the price, the more compromises you should expect to make.

 This article is a guide to the best budget laptops and tablets under $550 specifically for student distance learning, online classes and homeschooling.